AnthonySHM/Research/CRUD SQL Operations in Svetkit + SQlite.md

 # COMPONENTS SUMMARY
 Below is the list of components with brief explanation on how they play part in this app:

+### src/hooks.server.ts:

+This file defines a server-side hook to provide the database connection to all routes.<br>
+It uses sqlite3 and open to establish a connection to the mydatabase.db file.<br>
+The handle function injects the database connection into the event.locals object, making it accessible throughout the application.<br>
+Overall, these code snippets demonstrate a well-structured Svelte app that effectively uses SQLite for CRUD operations on product data.

+### src/app.d.ts:

+This file defines global types used throughout the application.<br>
+It defines the App.Locals interface, which provides access to the SQLite database instance as db.<br>
+It defines the Product interface, specifying the expected structure of product data (rowid, name, price).

 ### src/lib/ProductForm.svelte:

 This component renders a form for creating or updating a product.<br>